FreeTubeApp/yt-comment-scraper/README.md

       isVerified: Boolean,
       isOfficialArtist: Boolean,
       hasOwnerReplied: Boolean, // If the video channel replied to the comment
-      isMember: Boolean, // Whether the user that nade the comment is a paid member or not
+      isMember: Boolean, // Whether the user that made the comment is a paid member or not
       memberIcon: String | null // URL of the member icon
       replyToken: String // The continuation token needed for getCommentReplies() }